Make-Magazine/makerfaire/wp-content/plugins/social-wall/README.txt

 == Screenshots ==

 == Changelog ==
+= 1.0.8 =
+* Fix: Updated the shortcode generator on the "Configure" tab to work with feeds created in version 2.0 of Custom Twitter Feeds.
+* Fix: New Twitter cards were not being created after updating Custom Twitter Feeds Pro.

+= 1.0.7 =
+* Fix: Added compatibility with version 2.0 of the Custom Twitter Feeds plugin.

+= 1.0.6 =
+* Fix: Updated the shortcode generator on the "Configure" tab to work with feeds created in version 6.0 of Instagram Feed.

+= 1.0.5 =
+* Fix: Instagram Feed accounts only being used with Social Wall would be removed after a period of time.
+* Fix: Fixed inability to disable some advanced settings once they were enabled.

 = 1.0.4 =
 * Fix: Added compatibility with version 4.0 of the Custom Facebook Feed plugin.